 - Interferes with daily activities

-Sometimes, it's not possible to identify the exact cause of breast pain.
-Contributing factors may include one or more of the following:
+Sometimes, it's not possible to identify the exact cause of breast pain, but some factors may increase the risk.

 - Fatty acid imbalance.
 An imbalance of fatty acids within the cells may affect the sensitivity of breast tissue to circulating hormones.

 - Medication use.
 Certain hormonal medications, including some infertility treatments and oral birth control pills, may be associated with breast pain.
-Also, breast tenderness is a possible side effect of estrogen and progesterone hormone therapies that are used after menopause.
+Breast tenderness is a possible side effect of estrogen and progesterone hormone therapies that are used after menopause.
 Breast pain may be associated with certain antidepressants, including selective serotonin reuptake inhibitor (SSRI) antidepressants.
+Other medicines that can cause breast pain include those used to treat high blood pressure and some antibiotics.

 Tests to evaluate your condition may include: